metonym/svelte-highlight/README.md

 ## Auto-highlighting

 The `HighlightAuto` component uses the [highlightAuto API](https://highlightjs.readthedocs.io/en/latest/api.html#highlightauto) and attempts to guess what grammar to use based on the provided `code`.
+Its `on:highlight` event's `secondBest` field surfaces the runner-up candidate and its relevance, for showing detection confidence.

 > [!WARNING]
 > Auto-highlighting will result in a larger bundle size.
 Specify a language if possible.